zarik5/bridgevr-dev/wiki/wiki how it works.md

 ### Audio

 Regarding audio (game sound and microphone) right now an analog approach is not possible because the library that BridgeVR uses does not allow to choose neither polling not submission times of the audio samples nor buffer size.
-BridgeVR then just waits when there are no samples to submit or drops a few samples when the latency is too high.
+When there are no samples to submit, BridgeVR just waits, or when the latency is too high, it drops a few samples.

 ## Foveated Rendering and sliced encoding